ANZCOR Guidelines

 Compression depth & release

-A scoping review was conducted as part of the 2020 ILCOR PLS Taskforce process to identify new evidence since the 2015 guidelines regarding paediatric chest compression depth.
-No new published evidence was identified with this scoping review but the PLS Task Force did identify an ongoing large prospective observational international multicentre study on CPR quality using dual-sensor CPR feedback devices: the pediRES-Q study.9 As a result, treatment recommendations are unchanged from 2015.4
+A scoping review was conducted as part of the 2020 ILCOR PLS Task Force process15, 16 to identify new evidence since the 2015 guidelines20, 21 regarding paediatric chest compression depth.
+No new published evidence was identified with this scoping review, but the PLS Task Force did identify ongoing large prospective observational international multicentre studies on CPR certainty using dual-sensor CPR feedback devices by the pediRES-Q collaborative (https://www.pedires-q.org).
+Results from these studies are not yet available.
+As a result, treatment recommendations are unchanged from 201520, 21.

-ANZCOR suggests that rescuers compress the chest by at least one third the anteroposterior dimension, or approximately 4cm in an infant and 5cm in a child [CoSTR 2015, weak recommendation, very low-quality evidence].
+ANZCOR suggest that rescuers compress the chest by at least one third the anteroposterior dimension, or approximately 4cm in an infant and 5cm in a child [CoSTR 2015, weak recommendation, very low-certainty evidence], and up to 5 to 6cm in an adolescent.

 9.2